The earth endures forever! ... Ecclesiastes 1:4

 pretbanner2.jpg

 It's hard to believe there was ever a time when all people on earth thought the earth was flat.
 Before scientific proof to the contrary, Galileo was formally condemned to house arrest for entertaining the 'ridiculous notion' that the earth revolved around the sun, and denounced as an anti-scriptural heretic!
-Now we know this "heresy" to be true, beyond a shadow of a doubt.
+Now we know this 'heresy' to be true, beyond a shadow of a doubt.

 As an example, if you are a futurist, how do you interpret the following Scriptures?